Mercedes S63 AMG review

 Reliability and Safety

 With a long tradition of quality and durability, the S-Class promises to be reliable.
-Better still, Mercedes finished an excellent fifth in our Driver Power 2013 owner satisfaction survey, while its dealers were ranked in 12th place overall.
+Better still, Mercedes finished a decent 12th in our Driver Power 2016 owner satisfaction survey, ahead of BMW and Audi.

 But it’s the car’s safety systems that really impress.
 While Euro NCAP hasn’t crash-tested the new model yet, its predecessor was one of the safest models on the road, and this latest one will be better still.
 The suitably extensive kit list includes eight airbags, stability control, Collision Prevention Assist, Crosswind Assist and the Attention Assist tiredness monitor.